 With the bombing of Pearl Harbor, Berg accepted a position with the Army Office of Strategic Services (OSS).
 He parachuted into Nazi occupied Yugoslavia to evaluate the resistance fighting the Nazis.
 In 1943, Moe was officially assigned to the ALSOS Project.
 Alsos was started by Brig.
 General Leslie Groves of the Manhattan Project, to investigate Nazi atomic weapons development.
 Given his intelligence, charisma and linguistic skills, he was a natural.

 In 1944, German physicist Werner Heisenberg was to lecture in neutral Switzerland.

 Heisenberg had won the 1932 Nobel Prize in physics.
 More importantly, he was a lead on the so called Uranverien, the Nazi’s uranium project.
-Berg was ordered to attend and, if anything Heisenberg said convinced him the Germans were close to an atomic bomb, he had orders to assassinate the physicist.
-With a pistol in his pocket, Moe met personally with Heisenberg that evening.
-He came to realize Hitler had never devoted the manpower or money to the project and decided to let Heisenberg live.
+Berg was ordered to attend the lecture and, if anything Heisenberg said convinced him the Germans were close to an atomic bomb, he had orders to assassinate the physicist.
+The lecture was inclusive, so with a loaded pistol in his pocket, Moe met personally with Heisenberg after a dinner that evening.
+He came to realize Hitler had never devoted the money or manpower to the project that the Americans thought!
+Berg uncocked the pistol and decided to let Heisenberg live.